Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/existing_vnet_separate_subnets/README.md

 <!-- BEGIN_TF_DOCS -->
 # Azure Verified Module for Azure Virtual Networks

-This code sample shows how to create and manage Azure Virtual Networks (vNets) and associate route tables.
+This code sample shows how to create subnets separate which can help with the race condition noted here: <https://github.com/Azure/terraform-provider-azapi/issues/503>

 ```hcl
 terraform {